 Rabbi Jaclyn Cohen, who serves Temple De Hirsch Sinai in Seattle, says that the Purim story is accessible to all families, regardless of religious background.
 “Everyone can relate to the message of Purim,” Rabbi Cohen says.
 “There are times in our lives that we aren’t in a position of power, but we can still rise above and prevail.”

-The theme of the shpiel this year at Temple De Hirsch will be the Wizard of Oz.
 “We wear costumes to make the holiday fun, but also as a way to remember Esther’s decision to conceal her identity,” said Rabbi Cohen.
 “Esther hid herself, and it ended up being a tool for power.”

 There are many fun ways to celebrate all across the city, even if you don’t belong to a synagogue: